 The Risks of Options Assignment

-Any trader holding a short option position should understand the risks of early assignment.
-An early assignment occurs when a trader is forced to buy or sell stock when the short option is exercised by the long option holder.
-Understanding how assignment works can help a trader take steps to reduce their potential losses.
+Any trader holding a short options position should understand the risks of early assignment.
+An early assignment occurs when a trader is automatically required to buy or sell stock when the short option is exercised by the long option holder.
+Understanding how assignment works can potentially help traders take steps to reduce losses.
+It's important to remember short American-style options can be assigned at any time up to expiration regardless of the in-the-money (ITM) amount.
+An ITM option has a higher risk of being assigned early.

 Understanding the basics of assignment

-An option gives the owner the right but not the obligation to buy or sell stock at a set price.
-An assignment forces the short options seller to take action.
+An options contract gives the owner the right, but not the obligation, to buy or sell an underlying stock at a predetermined price on or before a specific date.
+An assignment obligates an option seller to fulfill the terms of the contract.
 Here are the main actions that can result from an assignment notice:

 - Short call assignment: The option seller must sell shares of the underlying stock at the strike price.